ipfabric/docs/docs/IP_Fabric_Settings/discovery_seed.md

+---
+description: If you know a particular starting point for discovering the network, the information can be entered.
+This option does not exclude any networks from...
+---

 # Discovery Seed

 A discovery seed is a device from which IP Fabric begins the auto-discovery process.
 These IPs can be device management IP addresses or networks.